-Our AMP7 direct FTE and costs take 2019/20 as a starting point and are increased to reflect additional resource required resulting from our capital programme during AMP7.
+Our AMP7 direct FTEs and costs take 2019/20 as a starting point and are increased to reflect additional resources required resulting from our capital programme during AMP7.
+Lines 1 and 3 have been amended to reflect our revised forecast of employment costs and FTEs resulting from the changes made in enhancement expenditure in table WWS2.